LFalch/stalch/README.md

 #### `prnt` (`_`)

-This prints pops the stack and prints it to the screen along with a newline.
+This prints pops the stack and prints the value to STDOUT along with a newline.

 #### `wrte` (`>`)